fanf2/draft-dprive-aadot/draft.md

 The resolver can make an unencrypted query for the TLSA records, then upgrade to an encrypted connection.
 This leaks the zone name to on-path passive attackers.
-The extra query is also slower.

-This might be acceptable in limited circumstances: If the zone containing the nameserver records is not used for other purposes, then a passive snoop already knows the zone name from the IP address of the nameserver.
+This might be acceptable in limited circumstances.
+A snooper can obtain a map from IP addresses to nameserver names from public sources such as passive DNS feeds and TLD zone files.
+If the delegation refers to the nameserver by its canonical name, then the extra queries do not leak any information that cannot be inferred from the nameserver's IP address.

 Queries for other domains hosted on the same nameserver can remain private.

-## Encryption hint in nameserver hostname

-Unlike embedding a complete authenticator in the nameserver hostname, this idea adds a tag such as `dot--` to indicate that the nameserver supports an encrypted transport.
-The nameserver's authenticators are published in TLSA records.

-This idea avoids scalability problems, because encryption hints are only needed for nameservers that require glue ([@!RFC1034] section 4.2.1) and which cannot tolerate the privacy leak and delay that occur when a resolver upgrades to an encrypted connection after fetching a nameserver's TLSA records.
-Most zones can continue use the same nameserver hostnames they use now, without `dot--` tags, as discussed in (#hints).

-Encryption hints are vulnerable to downgrade attacks if the connection to the parent zone's nameserver is insecure.
-A resolver can avoid being completely downgraded using the procedure described in the previous subsection, but a downgrade attack can still force the resolver to leak the zone name.

 {backmatter}